pmiossec/Buildcs/doc/Buildcs.md

 # Write your first build script

-Here is the minimum viable build script `MyBuild.csx` (Note that C# comments are not allowed before the last line beginning by a '#' and are here for sample comprehension):
+Here is the minimum viable build script `MyBuild.csx` (Note that C# comments are not allowed before the last line beginning by a '#' and are here for comprehension):

 		//Include the main file of Buildcs
 		#load Build.csx